You’ve probably heard it on the news: blue light may contribute to macular degeneration. But what exactly is this medical condition?

 Much like a camera, the macula is a sensitive area that collects highly detailed images, which are then processed by the brain.
 When the macula starts to deteriorate, the images fail to process correctly.

-As deteriorating continues, people may experience blurred or wavy vision and if it continues, the entire central vision field may be lost.
+As deterioration continues, people may experience blurred or wavy vision and if it continues, the entire central vision field may be lost.
 People that suffer from advanced macular degeneration are considered legally blind.

 The causes of macular degeneration are not entirely understood or known.
 Age-related reasons are a combination of both hereditary and environmental influences, such as overexposure to blue light.